Learn English with PBS

 • ☐ ☐ ☐ saliva [n] - water from the mouth

-• ☐ ☐ ☐ parasite [n] - an organism that lives in a host organism and benefits by taking nutrients from the host
+• ☐ ☐ ☐ a parasite [n] - an organism that lives in a host organism and benefits by taking nutrients from the host

 • ☐ ☐ ☐ a parting gift [exp] - a gift that you give when you leave (part)